-- Lastly, bite down on a wad of cloth to stabilize the tooth until you can be seen by a dentist.
+- Have your child bite down on a wad of cloth to stabilize the tooth until you can reach your dentist.

 - It is very important to keep the tooth moist.
 Do not let it dry out.

-- Transport the tooth in saliva or milk.
+- Transport the tooth in milk or saliva (Milk is best per American Dental Association 2003)

 WHEN TO CALL YOUR DOCTOR

 Call Your Dentist or Doctor Now (night or day) If